marti-marconi/ML4phys-exam-2025/README.md

 └── requirements.txt # Python dependencies
 ```

 The real interesting thing is the notebook `notebooks/classifier.ipynb`.
 The scripts in `\src` were usefull to me to better organize myself, accelerate the workflow, and solve some computing issues.
+In `notebooks/classifier?.html` one can find some tests I did to optimize the model.

 ---